-The built-in TYPO3 search scans page titles and content – sufficient for small projects, but a bottleneck for enterprise requirements.
-When you need to make thousands of pages, structured records, and files searchable, you require a dedicated search infrastructure.
-Apache Solr provides exactly that – and the EXT:solr extension integrates this capability seamlessly into TYPO3.
+The built-in TYPO3 search queries page titles and content – sufficient for small projects, but a bottleneck for enterprise requirements.
+When you need to make thousands of pages, structured records, and files searchable, you need a dedicated search infrastructure.
+Apache Solr delivers exactly that – and the EXT:solr extension integrates this capability seamlessly into TYPO3.

-This article demonstrates how EXT:solr works, what is possible since Solr 9.8 with the language-models module (embedding/vector pipeline, e.g. knn_text_to_vector), and how to implement enterprise search in your project.
+This article demonstrates how EXT:solr works, what is possible since Solr 9.8 with the llm module (from Solr 10: language-models; embedding/vector pipeline, e.g., knn_text_to_vector), and how you can implement enterprise search in your project.

 Table of Contents